Ashy-tailed swift: Description

 Ashy-tailed swift is very similar to the widespread Vaux's swift.
 It is about 11 cm long and weighs 15 to 22 g.
 The wings, like those of most swifts, are long and pointed.
 It is grayish brown overall, paler on the underside.
 The ashy-tailed's throat and abdomen tend to be browner than those of Vaux's, the back lighter brown, and the rump paler.

 Distribution and habitat

 Ashy-tailed swift is endemic to Venezuela, found in deciduous forest of the eastern lowlands and the eastern Coastal Range.

 Behavior

 Almost nothing is known about the ashy-tailed swift's feeding, breeding, and other behavior.
 It is an aerial insectivore like all swifts, and its diet is assumed to be insects and spiders.

 Vocalization

 As of late 2022 xeno-canto had no recordings of the ashy-tailed swift, though one recording attributed to Vaux's swift was taken within its range.
 The Cornell Lab of Ornithology's Macaulay Library had very few recordings.
-The species' call is describec as a "[h]igh-pitched, rapid chipping and buzzy insect-like twitter given in flight."
+The species' call is described as a "[h]igh-pitched, rapid chipping and buzzy insect-like twitter given in flight."